sv-tools/openapi/README.md

 * v1.22
 * v1.21
 * v1.20
-* v1.19
-* v1.18

 ## Versions:

 * v0 - **Deprecated**.
 The initial version with the full implementation of the v3.1 Specification using generics.
 See `v0` branch.
+* v1 - The current version with the in-place validation of the specification.
+  The minimal version of Go is `v1.20` and the `github.com/santhosh-tekuri/jsonschema/v5` package is not used anymore.
+  See `main` branch.

 ## Features

-* The `spec` folder contains full implementation of the v3.1 Specification using generics, so the minimum supported version of Go is `v1.18`.
+* The `spec` folder contains full implementation of the v3.1 Specification using generics and `errors.Join` function, so the minimum supported version of Go is `v1.20`.
-* The `validate` folder uses [jsonschema/v5](https://github.com/santhosh-tekuri/jsonschema) with draft 2020-12 to validate the specifications.
+* The `spec.ValidateSpec` function validates the specification without transforming it to `map[string]any`.
 * The official v3.0 and v3.1 [examples](https://github.com/OAI/OpenAPI-Specification/tree/main/examples) are tested.
   In most cases v3.0 specification can be converted to v3.1 by changing the version's parameter only.
   ```diff